 Oprah: King forced US to wake up, change

-WASHINGTON (AP) — Oprah Winfrey says Martin Luther King Jr. forced the nation "to wake up, look at itself and eventually change."
-She says the civil rights leader's lessons inspire people all over the world.
+WASHINGTON (AP) — Oprah Winfrey says Martin Luther King Jr. forced the U.S. “to wake up, look at itself and eventually change.”
+She says the civil rights leader’s lessons inspire people all over the world.

-Speaking at the March on Washington ceremonies Wednesday, Winfrey said King recognized that Americans shared the same dreams and that their hopes weren't different based on race.
-She says King was right when he said all Americans' destinies are intertwined and would rise or fall based on how people treat their neighbors.
+Speaking at the March on Washington ceremonies Wednesday, Winfrey said King recognized that Americans shared the same dreams and that their hopes were not different based on race.
+She says King was right when he said all Americans’ destinies are intertwined and would rise or fall based on how people treat their neighbors.

-Winfrey, a media mogul, says she asked her mother as a 9-year-old girl why her family wasn't there for the march.
-Winfrey says it took her 50 years, but she finally arrived on the steps of the Lincoln Memorial to mark the anniversary of King's march.
+Winfrey, a media mogul, says she asked her mother as a 9-year-old girl why her family wasn’t there for the march.
+Winfrey says it took 50 years, but she finally arrived on the steps of the Lincoln Memorial to mark the anniversary of King’s march.